rvennam/Liberty/README.md

 This guide will help you:

-1) Run a Liberty container on Bluemix with remote administration enabled.
+1) Run a WebSphere Liberty Docker container on Bluemix with remote administration enabled.

 2) Connect Eclipse to the Liberty container